 Ride a Bike

-Riding your bike instead of taking your car does amazing things for our city.
+Riding your bike safely and regularly does amazing things for our region.

 Lead by Example, Ride Right

-By bicycling around town, you’re also serving as an advocate in action, showing other potential bicyclists by your example just how viable, easy, and fun it is to ride.
-Be sure to act like a vehicle, and be predictable.
-Most laws that apply to vehicles also apply to bicycles.
+By bicycling around town, you’re visibly serving as an advocate in action, showing other people just how viable, easy, and fun it is to get around by bike.
+It’s important to follow the rules of the road and always pay attention, show respect, and be patient.

 Bicycle riders have all the same rights and responsibilities to the road – every lane is a bike lane except the interstate.
 If you are in a crash: